 Using Rodrigues' formula :

 we have then

-and this formula allows us to extend the definition of $P_\ell^m(x)$ also for negative values of $m$, such that $\ell \ge |m|$ or $-\ell \le m \le \ell$, as we are used from the theory of the angular momentum in quantum mechanics.
-In these notes we have adopted the following convention:
+This formula allows us to extend the definition of $P_\ell^m(x)$ to negative values of $m$, such that $\ell \ge |m|$ or $-\ell \le m \le \ell$, as we are accustomed to from the theory of angular momentum in quantum mechanics.
+In these notes, we have adopted the following convention:

-Another, perhaps more standard convention includes a $(-1)^m$ factor, but we choose to omit it in order to have the following property for the spherical harmonics under complex conjugation: We can now finally write down the explicit formula for the spherical harmonics: where the normalisation has been chosen in order to have which is probably the single most important relation about spherical harmonics because it tells us that they form an \textbf{orthonormal system}.
-This is also complete, i.e. the spherical harmonics satisfy the following \textbf{completeness relation}: Therefore, any square-integrable function $f(\theta,\phi)$ can be expanded as:
+Another, perhaps more standard, convention includes a $(-1)^m$ factor, but we choose to omit it in order to have the following property for the spherical harmonics under complex conjugation: We can now finally write down the explicit formula for the spherical harmonics: where the normalization has been chosen in order to have This is probably the single most important relation regarding spherical harmonics because it tells us that they form an \textbf{orthonormal system}.
+The spherical harmonics satisfy the following \textbf{completeness relation}: Therefore, any square-integrable function $f(\theta,\phi)$ can be expanded as:

-in an unique way (meaning that the $a_{\ell m}$'s are unique for that function).
+in a unique way (meaning that the $a_{\ell m}$'s are unique for that function).
 The $\delta_{mm'}$ in the orthonormality can be easily understood from the $d\phi$ integration, since:

 for $m \neq m'$, leaving only the $m = m'$ possibility and the $2\pi$ value of the integral.
-The $\delta_{\ell\ell'}$ part of the orthonormality relation depends of course on the properties of the associated Legendre polynomials, but we do not give further detail here.
+The $\delta_{\ell\ell'}$ part of the orthonormality relation depends, of course, on the properties of the associated Legendre polynomials, but we do not provide further details here.

-It is important to know the parity of the spherical harmonics, i.e. how $Y_\ell^m(\hat n)$ changes under $\hat n \to - \hat n$.
+It is important to know the parity of the spherical harmonics, i.e., how $Y_\ell^m(\hat n)$ changes under $\hat n \to - \hat n$.
 In terms of the angles: